What every teacher should know

 Phonics: In Depth

-Phonics skills involve knowing letter-sound relationships, such as the sound made by the letter m or by common letter patterns such as sh, as well as being able to apply that knowledge to decode unfamiliar words.
+Word recognition skills involve knowing letter-sound relationships, such as the sound made by the letter m or by common letter patterns such as sh, as well as being able to apply that knowledge to decode unfamiliar words.

-To apply their phonics skills successfully, children also need to grasp the alphabetic principle, the understanding that written language involves a code, with clear, logical, and predictable relationships between written letters and spoken sounds.
+To apply their word recognition skills successfully, children also need to grasp the alphabetic principle, the understanding that written language involves a code, with clear, logical, and predictable relationships between written letters and spoken sounds.
 Knowing these relationships will help children read familiar words accurately and automatically and "decode" words that they don’t know already.

 In short, knowledge of phonics and of the alphabetic principle contributes greatly to children's ability to read words both in isolation and in connected text.

 In this section:

 Critics of phonics instruction sometimes say that English spelling is too irregular for phonics instruction to really help children learn to read or spell words.
 It is true that letter-sound relationships in English are complex when compared to some other languages, such as Spanish.
 Many English words cannot be decoded letter by letter, and some letters, especially vowels, have multiple sounds.
 However, most English words are quite decodable if children learn to pay attention to common letter patterns within words.